ptesarik/SIGILLatum.github.io/_posts/2021-03-12-openssh-authorized-keys-in-ldap.md

 title: "OpenSSH: Store authorized keys in LDAP"
 date: "2021-03-12"
 tags: [guide, shell, ldap, ssh]
+description:
-description: A guide on storing OpenSSH authorized keys with OpenLDAP, complete with code.
+  A guide on storing OpenSSH authorized keys with OpenLDAP, complete with code.

+  **UPDATE:** Added instructions for SSD.
 ---

 Get the [schema file](/files/openssh-ldap.schema) and save it as